mongodb/specifications/source/crud/bulk-write.md

 Drivers MUST record the summary count fields in a `BulkWriteResult` to be returned to the user or embedded in a `BulkWriteException` if the response indicates that at least one write was successful:

-- For ordered bulk writes, at least one write was successful if `nErrors` is 0 or the `idx` value for the write error in `cursor.firstBatch` is greater than 0.
+- For ordered bulk writes, at least one write was successful if `nErrors` is 0 or if the `idx` value for the write error returned in the results cursor is greater than 0.
 - For unordered bulk writes, at least one write was successful if `nErrors` is less than the number of operations that were included in the `bulkWrite` command.